gipsi/code.log/README.md

 Design ponderences and the complexity of git [“Yes, Designers can use git too!” @MathieuDutour] (https://blog.enki.com/yes-designers-can-use-git-too-79f3cef9c899)

-2017-01-04 #100DaysOfCode Day 3.
+2017-01-05 #100DaysOfCode Day 3.
 Working on making stuff and user stories.

 http://windling.typepad.com/blog/2015/01/perfectionism.html

-2017-01-04 #100DaysOfCode Day 4 Trying to figure out if I can switch off Jekyll Theme and Use ony html/css and also thinking about reversing this (bullet list) so I write at the top, and put in chapters (blog style).
+Trying to figure out if I can switch off Jekyll Theme and Use ony html/css and also thinking about reversing this (bullet list) so I write at the top, and put in chapters (blog style).